cpietsch/bsec_bme680_linux/README.md

 increasing accuracy over time.
 Each 10.000 samples it will save the internal calibration state to `./bsec_iaq.state` (or wherever you specify the config directory to be) so it can pick up where it was after interruption.

+## Sending JSON to MQTT with Mostquitto

+The output of the sensor can easily be sent to MQTT using Mosquitto First, install Mosquitto Client `sudo apt-get install mosquitto-clients`

+Launch the program and send the standard output to your Mosquitto broker `./bsec_bme680 | mosquitto_pub -h 192.168.1.XXX -u "your broker user" -P "your broker password" -p 1883 -t home/pizero/bme680 -l`

 ## Further